arzwa/MultilocusIsland/docs/draft-hapdip2.md

 diffusion theory (@fig:domtau).
 We emphasize that the diffusion approximation depends only on $N, k, s, h$ and
 $\tau$ through $N_es_e = N_e(2-\tau)s$ and $h_e = s_e^{-1}(1 - \tau(1-h))$,
-showing that, at least for weak selection, life cycle details can be accounted for by means of a set of suitable effective parameters (@fig:hapdipeff).
+where $N_e = (N^{-1} + (2Nk)^{-1})^{-1}$, showing that, at least for weak
+selection, life cycle details can be accounted for by means of a set of suitable effective parameters (@fig:hapdipeff).

 The results displayed in @fig:domtau suggest furthermore that, for a given total strength of selection $Ls$, predominantly haploid populations should be able to maintain more adaptive variation, and exhibit stronger reproductive isolation, irrespective of the degree of dominance in the diploid phase.
-Although haploid selection pulls the effective dominance coefficient towards
+Although we have shown that recessive local adaptation in diploids leads to stronger barriers, increasing the relative strength of haploid selection, and thereby pulling the effective dominance coefficient closer to $0.5$, does not lead to weaker barriers when local adaptation acts recessively in the diploid phase.
-$0.5$ (so that one might expect, based on our results for diploids above, that a diploid phase with recessive local adaptation would enable more adaptive differentiation), the effective selection coefficient in this model is
+This is because the effective selection coefficient in this model is
 $(2-\tau)s$, so that the strength of selection per gene in haploids is twice that in diploids in the absence of dominance.
 The relevance of these observations for the evolution and maintenance of haplodiplontic life cycles is however not very clear, as a life cycle modifier need not keep the overall strength of selection constant [@scott2017].